microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Set-MgGroupDriveRootVersionContent.md

 # Set-MgGroupDriveRootVersionContent

 ## SYNOPSIS
-Update content for the navigation property versions in groups
+The content stream for this version of the item.

 ## SYNTAX